apache/flink/docs/deployment/resource-providers/standalone/docker.md

 ### Introduction

 [Docker](https://www.docker.com) is a popular container runtime.
-There are Docker images for Apache Flink available [on Docker Hub](https://hub.docker.com/_/flink).
+There are official Docker images for Apache Flink available [on Docker Hub](https://hub.docker.com/_/flink).
 You can use the Docker images to deploy a *Session* or *Application cluster* on Docker.
 This page focuses on the setup of Flink on Docker, Docker Swarm and Docker Compose.

 Deployment into managed containerized environments, such as [standalone Kubernetes]({% link deployment/resource-providers/standalone/kubernetes.md %}) or [native Kubernetes]({% link deployment/resource-providers/native_kubernetes.md %}), are described on separate pages.